naazimco/Beeper-install/README.md

 ```
 #### Note:
 The update functionality may not work on Linux.
 If it does not, you can use [Beeper_Linux_update.sh](https://github.com/naazimco/Beeper-install/raw/refs/heads/main/Beeper_Linux_update.sh) to perform updates.
-This will also keep the previous version of Beeper.AppImage in case the new version introduces any issues.
+This will also keep a backup of the previous version of Beeper in case the new version introduces any issues.

 To use this script, save it (with Ctrl+S), then run these commands in your terminal application:
 ```